 Packing for a Cooperstown baseball tournament is completely different from a typical weekend tournament, or even most week-long tournaments.
 The days are long, the weather can change quickly, and players are expected to manage their own gear for much of the week.
 This Cooperstown packing list is designed to help baseball families pack for the way tournament week actually works.

 After many years of packing my kids for week-long summer camps, I’ve learned which packing strategies actually help when kids are away from home for several days at a time.
-Many of those same considerations, such as staying organized, planning backups, and focusing on comfort, apply directly to a Cooperstown tournament week.
+That experience definitely helped when it was time to pack for our own Cooperstown week.
+My son packed himself using my checklist and his own opinions about what he wanted to bring, while I checked in, answered questions, and made sure the important things were covered.

-One thing I’ve learned while researching and planning is that Cooperstown All Star Village and Cooperstown Dreams Park operate a little differently when it comes to player housing, facilities, and tournament logistics.
+One thing I learned while researching, planning, and packing for our trip is that Cooperstown All Star Village and Cooperstown Dreams Park operate a little differently when it comes to player housing, facilities, uniforms, and tournament logistics.

-This post is based primarily on planning for our family’s upcoming week at Cooperstown All Star Village, along with years of travel baseball and summer camp packing experience.
-Families heading to Dreams Park may want to double-check specific dorm, shower, and facility details with their organization since setups can vary.
+This post is based primarily on our family’s own packing and preparation for Cooperstown All Star Village, along with years of travel baseball and summer camp packing experience.
+Families heading to Dreams Park may want to double-check specific dorm, shower, uniform, and facility details with their organization since setups can vary.

 This Cooperstown packing list is based on the way tournament days actually unfold, which I break down in more detail in what a Cooperstown tournament week looks like for families.